NuttiesNuts/druids/README.md

 ![skibidi](https://raw.githubusercontent.com/Rulft44/druids/refs/heads/fabric-1.21.1/src/main/resources/assets/druids/icon.png)

-Like nature magic with a splash of healing and poison?
-This is the class for you!

-Here's why:
+Druids are experts in bending healing magic to their will and use it for crowd controlling enemies and buffing allies.

+Pros:
 * Engulf foes in deadly vines
-* Heal yourself and allies with the power of nature
+* Buff yourself and allies

-* Debuff and poison your enemies
+Cons:
+* Little damage

 This mod is designed to be played with the other mods from the RPG Series, check them out!